thebalkanfella/openblockbg/CONTRIBUTING.md

-# Contributing to Bulgarian Spam Numbers
+# Contributing to OpenBlockBG

 Thank you for helping protect people from spam calls!
+OpenBlockBG is a community-driven project.

 ## How to Add New Spam Numbers